-- 3 Table 3-13 provides baseline demographic conditions for the areas underlying the proposed - 4 training route corridor.
-Also shown in Table 3-13 is the existing proportion of environmental - 5 justice populations in the BGs located in the ROI and the counties under the proposed training - 6 route corridor (Figure 3-15).
-The counties compose the COC for the environmental justice - 7 analysis.
-As identified in Table 3-13, the COC has a lower proportion of minority populations than - 8 the state of Florida or the nation.
-The COC has a higher proportion of low-income populations - 9 than the state of Florida or the nation.
-BGs with disproportionate minority or low-income - communities are highlighted in gray.
-Eleven sensitive receptors, including two daycares, one - hospital, three nursing homes, and five schools are located under the proposed training route - corridor (Figure 3-16).
+Table 3-12 provides baseline demographic conditions for the areas underlying the proposed MTR corridor.
+Also shown in Table 3-12 is the existing proportion of environmental justice populations in the BGs located in the ROI and the counties under the proposed MTR corridor (Figure 3-16).
+The counties compose the COC for the environmental justice analysis.
+As identified in Table 3-12, the COC has a lower proportion of minority populations than the state of Florida or the nation.
+The COC has a higher proportion of low-income populations than the state of Florida or the nation.
+BGs with disproportionate minority or low-income communities are highlighted in gray.
+Eleven sensitive receptors, including two daycares, one hospital, three nursing homes, and five schools are located under the proposed MTR corridor (Figure 3-17).

-- 14 Table 3-14 provides baseline demographic conditions for the areas underlying the Alternative 1 - route.
-Also shown in Table 3-14 is the existing proportion of environmental justice populations - in the BGs located in the ROI and the counties beneath the Alternative 1 route (Figure 3-17).
-The - 17 counties compose the COC for the environmental justice analysis.
-As identified in - 18 Table 3-14, the COC has a lower proportion of minority populations than the state of Florida or - the nation.
-The COC has a higher proportion of low-income populations than the state of Florida - or the nation.
-BGs with disproportionate minority or low-income communities are highlighted in - gray.
-Eighteen sensitive receptors, including 3 daycares, 1 hospital, 4 nursing homes, and 10 - schools are located under the Alternative 1 route (Figure 3-16).
+Table 3-13 provides baseline demographic conditions for the areas underlying the Alternative 1 route.
+Also shown in Table 3-13 is the existing proportion of environmental justice populations in the BGs located in the ROI and the counties beneath the Alternative 1 route (Figure 3-18).
+The counties compose the COC for the environmental justice analysis.
+As identified in Table 3-13, the COC has a lower proportion of minority populations than the state of Florida or the nation.
+The COC has a higher proportion of low-income populations than the state of Florida or the nation.
+BGs with disproportionate minority or low-income communities are highlighted in gray.
+Eighteen sensitive receptors, including 3 daycares, 1 hospital, 4 nursing homes, and 10 schools are located under the Alternative 1 route (Figure 3-17).

-- Noise levels would increase in areas underlying the proposed training route corridor but would - remain below 55 dBA L{dnm}/DNL, the level identified by USEPA as protecting human health and - 27 welfare (Section 3.4, Noise).
-Sensitive receptors such as daycares, hospitals, nursing homes, and - 28 schools under the proposed training route corridor were evaluated for noise impacts - 29 (Figure 3-16). - 30 Five of the 11 sensitive receptors under the proposed training corridor would experience - increases in noise levels.
-These increases would range from 0.1 to 2.9 dBA L{dnmr} with total dBA - 32 L{dnmr} ranging from 48.4 to 51.8.
-The highest L{dnmr} of 51.8 dBA would occur at the Home Sweet - 33 Home Adult Living Facility.
+Noise levels would increase in areas underlying the proposed MTR corridor but would remain below 55 dBA L{dnmr}/DNL, the level identified by USEPA as protecting human health and welfare (Section 3.4, Noise).
+Sensitive receptors such as daycares, hospitals, nursing homes, and schools under the proposed MTR corridor were evaluated for noise impacts (Figure 3-17).
+Time-averaged noise levels reflect 48 aircraft operations per year.

+Under the conservative calculations, 2 of the 11 sensitive receptors under the proposed MTR corridor would experience increases in noise levels.
+These increases would range from 0.1 to 0.3 dBA L{dnmr}, with total dBA L{dnmr} at these locations ranging from 48.4 to 49.1.
+The highest L{dnmr} of 49.5 dBA would occur at the Altha Church of God Daycare, where L{dnmr} would increase by less than 0.1 dBA (i.e., no detectable change with methods used for this analysis).
 Overflights may also startle individuals.
-However, overflights at very - high engine power and at the lowest allowable altitude would be rare, and L{max} exposure would - last only a few seconds.
-The increase in noise levels would not be significant and would not result - in adverse environmental impacts or health and safety risks to human populations.
-Therefore, - there would be no adverse impacts to minority, low-income, or other sensitive populations - associated with implementing the Proposed Action.
+However, overflights at very high engine power and at the lowest allowable altitude would be rare, and L{max} exposure would last only a few seconds.
+Under the FAA Minimum Safe Altitude regulation, 14 CFR 91.119, overflights would be at 1,000 feet if any of these buildings are within "congested areas" (a city, town, or settlement or assembly area).
+The increase in noise levels would not be significant and would not result in adverse environmental impacts or health and safety risks to human populations.
+The noise would only be infrequent and fleeting, noticeable for a few seconds once a month.
+Therefore, there would be no adverse impacts to minority, low-income, or other sensitive populations associated with implementing the Proposed Action.

-Figure 3-15.
+Figure 3-16.
 Environmental Justice Communities Under the Proposed MTR Corridor

-Figure 3-16.
+Figure 3-17.
 Sensitive Locations Beneath the Proposed and Alternative 1 MTR Corridors

-Figure 3-17.
+Figure 3-18.
 Environmental Justice Communities Under the Alternative 1 MTR Corridor